What Should Your Content Do?

 Once you know where you’re going to publish your content, creating a calendar will be very helpful.
 It will allow you to keep a structured publishing schedule and make planning a lot easier.

-Depending on the channels you’re going to publish on, it may even be easier to do this in two separate calendars or even three.
+Depending on the channels you’ve decided to publish on as part of your content marketing strategy, it may even be easier to do this in two separate calendars or even three.

 Because on the editorial calendar for your blog and YouTube channel, having additional information such as the keywords would be helpful.
 And you’d have way more social media posts than you would YouTube videos or blog posts.